nuno-agostinho/set-operation-icons/README.md

 * `intersect`
 * `difference`
 * `complement`: complement of one group
-* `complement-ab`: complement of two united groups
+* `complement-AB`: complement of two united groups
-* `difference-ab`: subtract group B elements from group A
+* `difference-AB`: subtract group B elements from group A
-* `difference-ba`: subtract group A elements from group B
+* `difference-BA`: subtract group A elements from group B
 * `symmetric-difference`
 * `empty`